bltsemih/PW_Assignment/README.md

 ## User Registration Screen

 This section will appear on the left side of the screen when a user login or update will be made by the administrator.
 This screen will open when the "New User" button is pressed or an existing user is clicked on the admin screen.
+The user information requested on the screen is as follows:
+- Username
+- Display Name
+- phone
+- Email
+- User Roles
+- Enable (User activity)

 #### Design Details